 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/9798/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-Here we deal with the strip packing problem - 2-dimensional geometric minimization problem.
 Here is the problem definition from wikipedia: given a set of axis-aligned rectangles and a strip of bounded width and infinite height, determine an overlapping-free packing of the rectangles into the strip minimizing its height.
 This problem is a cutting and packing problem and is classified as an Open Dimension Problem according to Wäscher et al.1.

 Although there are exist polynomial time approximation algorithms with proven approximation guarantee (refer to the Wikipedia article mentioned above), I decided to use genetic or evolutionary algorithm.
 It does not guarantee an optimal solution, or even an upper-bounded solution ("upper-bounded" is then you have guarantee that the found solution will be not worse than 2 optimal heights, for example), but it is usually able to find a solution, good enough for any practical purposes.
 Besides, generally speaking, it is very easy to implement, compared to other algorithms.